- Directed By: Andrew Jay Cohen

 |Domestic Gross: $25,584,504||Overseas Gross: $8,600,000|

-The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project, with a $40 million production commitment.
+The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project with a production commitment.
 “Ferrell plays a father who, along with his wife, blows their daughter’s college fund and have to make it back by illegally running a casino out of their home.”
 How does this sub-sitcom nonsense land in bidding wars for millions and attract talent that should know better?
-Warner Bros and Village Roadshow co-financed.
+The budget for The House was $40 million and Warner Bros and Village Roadshow co-financed.

 WB first dated this high concept comedy for June 2nd and then in March 2016 shifted it to June 30th.
 The House received predictably terrible reviews and bowed against Despicable Me 3 and Baby Driver.
 WB did invest in a typically expensive advertising campaign and spent $17.89 million (as per iSpotTV) on television ads going into release, plus a few million after the opening.
 With other traditional marketing and distribution expenses, the domestic P&A was at least $35 million.